VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog5two.md

 There are also times you can mix languages or use one language to generate another.
 For example, if you really wanted to you could write a python library in C and do basically everything in there, only really using python as the "glue logic" to hold everything together.
 Or, maybe you need to process a ton of data in a way that you can make really fast by writing massively parallel code (something we'll explore much later, in both the {{< button relref="/Engineering/Programming/multithread" >}}Multithreading{{< /button >}} and {{< button relref="/Engineering/Programming/shaders" >}}GPU Computation{{< /button >}} chapters), then maybe you'll want to use [Futhark](https://futhark-lang.org) to write code that will generate C or python code for you.

-There's also some situations where you will literally mix one language into another, like putting blocks of assembly code into C programs or sending multiple SQL queries to a database.
+There's also some situations where you will literally mix one language into another, like putting blocks of assembly code into C programs, sending multiple SQL queries to a database, or using regular expressions to match text to a pattern.
+(Don't worry if you don't know what any of that means!)

 ## Why will knowing C help me write good code?